 Memorable Manitobans: Edward Phillips Fetherstonhaugh (1879-1959)

-Born at Montreal, Quebec on 29 July 1879, son of Edward C. B. and Janet Cross Fetherstonhaugh (pronounced “Fanshaw”), he was educated at the Montreal high school and McGill University.
+Born at Montreal, Quebec on 29 July 1879, son of Edward C. B. Fetherstonhaugh and Janet Cross Fetherstonhaugh (pronounced “Feather-Stun-Haw”), he was educated at the Montreal high school and McGill University.
 He worked as a draughtsman with Fetherstonhaugh & Company, and later was Manager and partner of the Ottawa branch for four years.
-He was a lecturer at McGill University for two years and was later with the Westinghouse Company at Pittsburg and the Canadian Westinghouse Company at Winnipeg.
+He was a lecturer at McGill University for two years and was later with the Westinghouse Company at Pittsburg (?-1907) and the Canadian Westinghouse Company at Winnipeg (1907-1909).

-In 1909 he was appointed Professor of Electrical Engineering at the University of Manitoba.
-During the First World War, he served as a Major in the Canadian Engineers and later as Commanding Officer of the Canadian Officers in Training Corps COTC at the University of Manitoba (1924-1930).
-In 1921 he became Dean of Engineering at the University of Manitoba, retiring in 1945.
-He was a member of the National Research Council (1936-1945), and its President in 1945.
+In June 1909, he was appointed Professor of Electrical Engineering at the University of Manitoba.
+He enlisted in the Canadian Expeditionary Force in 1915 and served as a Major in the Canadian Engineers.
+Later, he was Commanding Officer of the Canadian Officers in Training Corps COTC at the University of Manitoba (1924-1930).
+In 1921, he was appointed Dean of Engineering at the University of Manitoba, retiring in 1945.
+He was a member of the National Research Council (1936-1945) and its President in 1945.
 He received honorary degrees from McGill University (1945) and the University of Manitoba (1947).

-He was married twice, first in 1908 to Ruth M. Harrington of Montreal, and second in 1924 to Margaret Adele Bain, daughter of Alexander Bain.
+He was married twice, first in 1908 to Ruth M. Harrington (1882-1913) of Montreal, and second on 3 June 1924 to Margaret Adele Bain.
+He had no children by either marriage.
 He was a member of the Association of Professional Engineers of Manitoba and St. Charles Country Club.
+In recognition of his military service, he received the King George V Jubilee Medal (1935).

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, 1911.
 C. W. Parker, editor.
 Canadian Press Association, Vancouver.